adrwxyz/classic.adrw.xyz/_posts/2015-08-09-franks-jewellers.md

 tags:
 - HTML/CSS
 - PHP
-- sales-copy
+- Wordpress
-- wordpress
+- Sales-Copy
-- training
+- Training
-- sysadmin
+- Systems-Administration
 image: /assets/article_images/2015-08-09-franks-jewellers/franks.png
 excerpt: Frank's Jewellers has been a trusted store in Uptown Waterloo since 1919.
 When they needed a new website, Andrew delivered with responsive, modern design.
 seo-title: "New website boosts historic Frank's Jewellers | Andrew Paradi"